 I am currently organizing Cornell University’s Media Studies Colloquium.
-For an overview of my recent research, listen to this short radio piece on the “Wi-Fi Signal Icon” created for The Academic Minute: A WAMC National Production (December 2020).
+For an overview of my recent research, you can listen to this short radio piece on the “Wi-Fi Signal Icon” created for The Academic Minute: A WAMC National Production (December 2020).

 Upcoming Events